 I began by fasting from before midnight on Saturday night until after the invocation was performed at noon the next day.
 At the dawn of Sunday morning, I took a simplified ritual bath and consecrated the Talisman.
 Then I erected the altar to Michael: beginning with a covering of golden yellow cloth.
 The large full-color icon was painted by my wife Carrie Mikell.
 Plus I found a few of my own favorite Michael engravings and paintings to print out and place with it.
 In front of these we set various talismans of Sol as well as our written petitions to Michael.
 (Each petition was written with consecrated pen on consecrated paper, then folded three times – a multiple of six – toward ourselves.)
 In the center of the altar rested the Talisman with a yellow seven day candle set over it.

 Then we went outside and fired up the grill.
 We used natural wood charcoal, and I added Angelica and solar incense to the coals.
 I cooked a steak until it was well done (it smelled wonderful!).
 That was placed on a plate and garnished with six havenero peppers and six banana peppers (all appropriately yellow color).
 This was then surrounded by the other solar offerings: a pomegranate cut into six pieces, six sunflowers, a dozen yellow/red hybrid roses (in two sets of six), and six stalks of wheat.
 We then added a bowl of citrus fruit (grapefruit, orange and lemon) and a plate of fresh bread covered with organic honey and garnished with sun-dried tomatoes and apricots – again, every one in groups of six.
 (The honey was very thick and had to be spread on the bread like butter.
 It’s the best honey I’ve ever tasted.)
 Finally, we added a glass of red wine and a glass of milk.
 There was hardly room on the altar top for all of it!
+(NOTE: Since performing this ritual, I have learned to include the angel’s sacred number of candles as well as a glass of water by each one.
+This is not to say the single candle is not effective in a pinch.
+But I should have at least included a glass of water.)

 We will leave the offerings on the altar for at least six days – or until we see visible signs that Michael is well done with his meal.
 Then, as before, we will take the remains to a local river and cast them into the running water.